| |

 Adding brown sugar to baked beans.

-A teaspoon of dry mustard doesn’t seem like much, but it helps develop the flavor of the beans.
+A teaspoon of dry mustard doesn’t seem like much, but it helps develop the beans’ flavor.

 Adding dry mustard to Crock Pot.

-Some apple cider vinegar lends to a smidge of tanginess.
+Some apple cider vinegar lends a smidge of tanginess.

 Adding apple cider vinegar to bean mixture.